Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Experiments

-The common knowledge can provide agents a good policy initialization and overcome the random exploration bottleneck.
-For example, the random exploration often results in Pac-Man agents being killed if ghost agents dominate the game.
-And all agents end up with almost random behaviors.
-However, with common knowledge guiding the Pac-Man to take reasonable actions, agents will get useful information and learn to accomplish the task.
-In the Pac-Man game where $8$ ghost agents chase $2$ Pac-Man agents, the benefits of the common knowledge are reflected in Fig. \ref{transfer_pac}.
-The random exploration leads to worse performance of MAAC and MADDPG agents.
+Our first observation is that the game-common knowledge can provide agents with a good policy initialization and thus overcome the random exploration bottleneck.
+For example, random exploration can happen in the Pacman-like world where the ghost agents populationally dominate the game.
+When this is the case, the episode will quickly terminate since the Pac-Man agents will soon be killed by the ghost agents.
+As a result of the lack of informative training signals, both the Pac-Man and ghost agents will end up with almost random behaviors.
+This is evidenced by the poor performance of the MAAC and MADDPG algorithms in Figure \ref{transfer_pac}, where $8$ ghost agents are chasing $2$ Pac-Man agents.
+In the contrast, with the extracted common knowledge guiding the Pac-Man to take ghost-avoidance actions, the MRA agents can easily learn to accomplish the task.

-Besides, in Fig. \ref{sparse} when reward shaping is removed, MRA agents can still adapt with fewer episodes and has better asymptotic performance.
-We also show in Fig. \ref{complex} that the complexity brought by the large populations, \eg, 48, can be successfully handled by MRA.
-The results verify the benefits of common knowledge compared with the transfer knowledge in EPC.
+Besides, in Figure \ref{sparse} when reward shaping is removed, i.e., in the sparse reward setting, MRA agents are able to effectively adapt to policies that have higher asymptotic performance in fewer episodes, compared to other baselines.
+We also show in Figure \ref{complex} that the complexity brought by the large population, such as $48$, can be successfully handled by our MRA algorithm.
+These results verify the generalization advantage of the meta-representation in MRA compared with EPC, which only transfers knowledge in the \textit{training} Markov Games.

-\textbf{Zero-shot Transfer:} MRA also has better zero-shot transferability than EPC and $\text{RL}^2$.
-The results in resource occupation are reported in Fig. \ref{direct}.
-Performance of MRA is calculated by taking expectations over the latent.
-However, its return will get higher if enumerated trial-and-error is taken, \ie, choose the best policy mode by trying every $z$.
+\textbf{Zero-Shot Transfer:} MRA also has better generalizability compared to EPC and $\text{RL}^2$.
+In Figure \ref{direct}, we report the ability of MRA to represent different policies in multiple training games and zero-shot transfer to evaluation games in the resource occupation environment.
+The performance of MRA is calculated by taking expectations over the latent $z$.
+We note that the return of MRA will become higher if enumerated trial-and-error is performed, \ie, choose the best policy mode among various latent samples $z$.
+Besides, we also provide additional experimental results and ablation studies in Appendix \ref{add_exp}.